-The following list, which is repeated from Langevin and others (2017), summarizes the major differences between the GWF Model in MODFLOW 6 and previous versions of MODFLOW.
+The following list has been updated from Langevin and others (2017), and summarizes the major differences between the GWF Model in MODFLOW 6 and previous versions of MODFLOW.
 This list is intended for those with a general understanding of the capabilities in previous versions of MODFLOW.